polkadot-developers/polkadot-docs/tutorials/transfers/index.md

       2. **send to address** - enter the recipient's address
       3. **amount** - enter the amount of funds you want to send
       4. **transfer with account keep-alive checks** - enable this option if you want to keep the account alive.
 For more information on keep-alive checks, refer to the [Keep Alive Checks](#keep-alive-checks) section
-      5. Click on the button **Make Transfer** to proceed:
+      5. Click on the button **Make Transfer** to proceed

     ![Transfer Form](/images/tutorials/transfers/sending-funds/sending-funds-2.webp)

     !!!warning
         The transaction fees will be deducted from the leftover funds in your account.
 If you don't leave enough funds in your account for the fees, your transaction will fail due to "insufficient balance".
 Ensure to leave enough funds in your account to cover the transaction fees.
 If you want to send all the funds in your account, please refer to the [How to Send All of Your Funds Out of Your Account](https://support.polkadot.network/support/solutions/articles/65000170293){target=\_blank} guide.

 3. A pop-up window will appear to confirm the transfer.
-Click on the **Sign and Submit** button to authorize the transaction:
+Click on the **Sign and Submit** button to authorize the transaction

     ![Transfer Confirmation](/images/tutorials/transfers/sending-funds/sending-funds-3.webp)

-4. To confirm that the transaction was successful, you can check the **Explorer** tab and search that the event **Transfer** has been emitted:
+4. To confirm that the transaction was successful, you can check the **Explorer** tab and search that the event **Transfer** has been emitted

     ![Explorer Tab](/images/tutorials/transfers/sending-funds/sending-funds-4.webp)